wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-right-device-space/includes/analyze-spaces.md

 Here's some  things you'll want to consider when selecting equipment for your meeting spaces:

-- **The camera** is obviously important in a meeting space.
+- **The camera** is important in a meeting space.
 You must decide how well the camera you choose can handle the lighting in the room.
 Do you need pan, tilt, and zoom, or can it be a static camera?
 The camera's field of view is important.
 The wider the field of view, the less depth the camera can focus on accurately.
 The narrower the field of view, the deeper into the room the camera can look.
 - **The microphone array** is important in picking up the voices of the attendees.
 You can decide if you want the microphones to be on a table or in the ceiling.
 One advantage of ceiling-based microphones is they don't pick up vibrations as people bump into the table.
 - **Cable management** should not be overlooked.
 You don't want people to move the center of table console and pull cables loose.
 You also need to be able to run cables discreetly in walls or through floor covers, underneath tables, and to various other locations in the room where you need to put Teams Rooms equipment.
 - **The sound profile**.
 The more glass and plastic in a room, the more vibrations there will be.
 You may need to add sound dampening to a room.